 |Electricity:||Type A (North American/Japanese 2-pin) Type B (American 3-pin)|

 March, April and May are excellent months to visit Japan and, consequently, are also the busiest.
 Since it's springtime, the weather is usually fine and beautiful cherry blossoms are in full bloom.

-September, October and November are also great months to visit as the days are warm, but not too humid, and the autumn colours make the gardens and countryside look amazing.
+September, October and November are also great months to visit Japan on holidays, as the days are warm, but not too humid, and the autumn colours make the gardens and countryside look amazing.

 Winter, while cold, offers great conditions for skiing, snowboarding, going to snow festivals and admiring the stunning mountain scenery.
 The summer months can be quite humid but tourist areas are generally quieter and there are many fun festivals and fireworks displays to enjoy.

 Culture and customs

 Despite the difference in attitude and appearance, many traditions and ways of living endure in modern Japan.
 No matter what age, etiquette is important to the Japanese and guides people when eating, travelling, working and interacting with others.
 Traditions and rituals like tea ceremonies, bowing, kendo, geisha and sumo endure, as do festivals that have been in existence for centuries.
 Japan holds many festivals all over the country, ranging from large national celebrations to small regional fairs.
 Cherry blossom festivals - Hanami - are celebrated all over Japan in spring and other traditional festivals and celebrations can be stumbled upon in small towns and cities alike.